 A long north-facing slope and the best park in the area

-Of all the ski resorts in Hakuba Valley, this one has the most northerly slopes.
-The long runs along the ridge, the steep slopes in the upper areas, and the tree areas will pique the curiosity of advanced skiers.
-The highlight is the park on Route 4, where the entire course is filled with park items.
-During the season, a big event is held, attracting skiers from all over the country.
-It's fun just to watch the riders riding from the lift that runs parallel to the course.
+Hakuba Valley's ski resort boasts the most north-facing slopes.
+Long runs along the ridges, top-to-bottom gliding, and the steep slopes and tree areas in the upper regions will pique the curiosity of advanced skiers.
+The highlight is Route 4's park, where an entire course is filled with park features.
+Big events are held there during the season, attracting skilled skiers from all over the country.
+Even just watching the riding from the lifts running parallel to the courses is enjoyable.

 https://www.hakuba47.co.jp/winter/